5 common and commonly overlooked mistakes in the medical school interview

 The question is, tell me about YOUR research.
 I want to hear about how your participation in research reflects your interests, strengths, and goals.

-Read More: How to get keto diet to work
+Read More: Keto diet keto diet vegetables

 That’s why it’s so important to spend time reflecting on your activities: they can highlight some important points or themes that can be used to support your responses to multiple common interview questions.